-Mr. Abdulrahman Mohammed Yousuf Jolo, Member
+Dr. Abdulrahman Mohammed Yousuf Jolo, Independent Member

-Mr. Abdulrahman Mohammed Yousuf Jolo has been a member of the Board of Directors since 2019.
-Mr. Jolo also serves on the GBACC.
-Mr. Jolo is the Deputy Undersecretary for Financial Policies Affairs in the Ministry of Finance, Qatar and a board member of Qatar Financial Markets Authority.
+Dr. Abdulrahman Mohammed Yousuf Jolo has been a member of the Board of Directors since 2019.
+In 2025, Dr. Jolo was elected as an independent member.
+Dr. Jolo is the Chairman of GBACC and also the Deputy Undersecretary for Financial Policies Affairs in the Ministry of Finance, Qatar and a board member of Qatar Financial Markets Authority.
 He has previously worked with Royal Dutch Shell.
-Mr. Jolo has a Bachelor of Science degree with a major in Electrical Engineering from Texas A&M University in Qatar, a Master of Technology Degree from Curtin University of Technology, and a Master's Degree in Strategic Business Unit Management from HEC Paris.
-Mr. Jolo is a Ph.
-D. candidate in Sustainability at Hamad Bin Khalifa University.
+Dr. Jolo has a Bachelor of Science degree with a major in Electrical Engineering from Texas A&M University in Qatar, a Master of Technology Degree from Curtin University of Technology, and a Master's Degree in Strategic Business Unit Management from HEC Paris.
+Dr. Jolo completed his Ph.
+D. in Sustainability at Hamad Bin Khalifa University.